justingolden21/big-fish/README.md

 You might run out of room in your aquarium at some point, in which case you can buy more.

 You can also buy farms to automatically produce food for you, and hatcheries to produce fish for you.

-You can buy upgrades that make purcahses cheaper, fish earn more money, or hatcheries prodide more fish.

 Keep playing, unlock all the achievements, and get as many coins and fish as you can!